-First and foremost, don't ever plant a flower in a container without considering drainage.
-Strangely, I have even bought container plants at the store only to find out that they don't have any drainage at all.
+First and foremost don't ever plant a flower in a container without considering drainage.
+Strangely, I have even bought container plants at the store only to find out they don't have any drainage at all.
 Without drainage, the roots of plants become too wet and this causes the plant to die.
-The best size for drainage holes is half an inch for a medium planter and one inch for a large container.
+The best size for drainage holes is 1⁄2 inch for a medium planter and 1 inch for a large container.